Mitch Love: Professional

 On July 12, 2021, Love announced he had accepted a position with the Calgary Flames to be the head coach of their American Hockey League affiliate, the Stockton Heat, beginning with the 2021–22 season.
 Love had a successful first season behind the bench of the Heat, leading them to 1st place in the Pacific division and capturing the Louis A. R. Pieri Memorial Award as the league's most outstanding coach.

 After a successful initial campaign, Love would remain with the team during their relocation to become the Calgary Wranglers ahead of the 2022 –23 season.
 During his second season with the Flames affiliate, Love led the team to the regular season championship and the ninth best regular season AHL record of all time, capturing the Macgregor Kilpatrick Trophy.
 Due to the Wranglers success in the first half of the season, Love was selected to coach the Pacific division during the season's All-star classic.
 Love was also awarded the Louis A. R. Pieri Memorial Award for the second season in a row, becoming one of only three coaches to win the award in back to back seasons and the only coach to ever do so in his first two seasons in the AHL.

 On June 22, 2023, Love was named an assistant coach for the Washington Capitals of the NHL, primarily to work with the defensemen.

 On September 14, 2025, the Capitals announced that the team was putting Love on leave pending the completion of a league investigation.
 A reason for the investigation was not given.
 On October 26, the NHL announced that Love would be suspended for the remainder of the 2025–26 season.
 He was fired by the Capitals the same day.

+KHL

+Amidst his suspension, on January 17, 2026, Love was named as the head coach for the Shanghai Dragons in the Kontinental Hockey League (KHL), signing a 1.5-year contract.
+He replaces Gerard Gallant, who stepped down four days prior due to health issues.